wanghaisheng/responsive-landing-page-starter/content/blog/en/nexmo-voice-api-asp-net-configure-dr.md

 This post was just a quick introduction to setting up your first Vonage application with ASP.NET.
 Now you are ready to dive into code and learn [How to make a Text-to-Speech phone call in ASP.NET with The Vonage Voice API](https://learn.vonage.com/blog/2017/07/28/text-to-speech-phone-call-dr)

 Also, why not try [sending an SMS with ASP.NET MVC](https://learn.vonage.com/blog/2017/03/23/send-sms-messages-asp-net-mvc-framework-dr/)?
 Or learn how to [receive SMS with ASP.NET MVC](https://learn.vonage.com/blog/2017/03/31/recieve-sms-messages-with-asp-net-mvc-framework-dr/)?
 Both posts are on our [developer blog](https://learn.vonage.com/blog/category/developers-2/).
-You might also be interested in our [open source .NET client which is available on Github](https://github.com/Nexmo/nexmo-dotnet).
+You might also be interested in our [open source .NET SDK which is available on Github](https://github.com/Vonage/vonage-dotnet-sdk).